This page contains links to some longer articles discussing specific issues in Access in greater detail.

 Version 3.90 Last updated: 28 Dec 2022

-This article discusses the benefits of automatic form resizing when developing applications for use with different monitor sizes and resolutions.
+This is a series of four articles discussing the benefits of automatic form resizing when developing applications for use with different monitor sizes and resolutions.

 It also covers an alternative approach based on layout guides and anchoring.